dwp/accessibility-manual/app/views/tools-and-resources/communications/microsoft-word/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ehuymyn0fNo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Before moving on from headings, it might be helpful to hear how a screen reader reads a document with and without properly styled headings.
+The following video will do this.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4aHpQxpY7E0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Lists

 Screen readers read out both bulleted and numbered lists, first stating that it is a list, then the number of items.
 The information will be clearer if standard black, round bullet points are used and numbers as digits.
 Please avoid using fancy bullet points or Roman numerals.